- Complete an advising request or request an appointment by email. Be sure to include the days/times you are available

 - Ask to be connected with a peer advisor who has studied abroad themselves

 - Have a quick question?
-When classes are in session, Walk-in advising hours are Monday through Friday, Noon to 1:30 in LARTS 016.
+When classes are in session, Walk-in advising hours are Monday, Wednesday, and Thursday, Noon to 1:30 in LARTS 016.
 Virtual Drop-in advising is available on Tuesday and Friday, Noon to 1:30 here.
 Students are seen on a first-come, first-served basis

 - Have completed one semester and at least 15 credits at time of application